Civil Litigation and Advocacy Clinic

 Assistant Professor of Law

-The Civil Clinic represents low-income clients seeking to enforce their rights in a variety of civil matters, including unpaid wages and appeals from the denial of unemployment benefits.
-Under close faculty supervision, students develop and refine their ability to effectively and ethically practice law.
+The Civil Litigation and Advocacy Clinic represents low-income clients seeking to enforce their rights in a variety of civil matters, including unpaid wages and appeals from the denial of unemployment benefits.
+Under close faculty supervision, students develop their ability to effectively and ethically practice law while providing much-needed legal assistance.
 Students handle all aspects of client representation, including interviewing and counseling, fact investigation and discovery, negotiation, and court appearances.
 Students also participate in a weekly seminar and may have the opportunity to engage in other forms of advocacy.

 For Prospective Students